sudar/easy-retweet/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Screenshots ==
-1. Settings page
+1. Genral Settings page

+2. Bit.ly Settings page

+3. Twitter button Settings page

-2. Enable/Disable button in the write post/page page
+4. Enable/Disable button in the write post/page page

 == Changelog ==